dittowords/cli/README.md

 1. Pulls the text from the project defined in `ditto/config.yml` as a structured JSON
 2. Copies that information into the `ditto/text.json` file, overwriting its existing contents

-To change the project defined in `ditto/config.yml`, see the `project` command.

-### `project`

-Use this command to change the Ditto project you want to pull copy from (ie. the project defined in `ditto/config.yml`).
-Running this will allow you to select a project from a list of projects in your workspace that have developer mode enabled.

 ## Feedback